 Even though water use in 2015 was below the District's 2020 GPCD target, it is not a certainty this will still be the case in 2020.
-Following the 1987-91 drought, there was a slow but steady rebuilding of demand over several years.
+Following the 1987-91 drought, there was a steady rebuilding of demand over several years.
 The potential exists for the same type of demand rebound following the present drought.
 Thus it would not be prudent to assume the hard work of demand management needed to meet the 2020 target is done.
-Continued investment in conservation is needed to help ensure compliance with SB X7-7.
+Continued investment in conservation will be needed.